MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Add a try... catch block to your DoFn that transforms the data, use a sideOutput to create a PCollection that can be stored to PubSub later.Most Voted

 **Memorize:** `C) Add a try... catch block to your DoFn that transforms the data, write erroneous rows to PubSub directly from the DoFn.`

-**Quick reason:** Add a try... catch block to your DoFn that transforms the data, write erroneous rows to PubSub directly from the DoFn.

 <details>
 <summary>Full explanation</summary>